ZackAttax/mocktail/README.md

 This is a learning excercise to practice what I have learned in Elixir using Gen Servers Producers, Producer/Consumers, and Consumers with an external API.

-The app is given a list of breeds and different types of temperments.
+The app is given a list of breeds and different types of temperaments.

-The breeds are then filtered by temp based on info from the external API
+The breeds are then filtered by temperament based on info from the external API

 If the breed falls within the temperment attribute it downloads a picture of the cat.

 You then have a collection of cat pics with the desired temperment!

+**Instructions**
+install Erlang 25.2.1
+Install Elixir 1.14

+Clone repo from Github along with https://github.com/maxx-coffee/catapi into a neighboring folder get an api key from https://thecatapi.com/#pricing and place it in the catapi repo run `mix deps.get`

+start the app with `iex -S mix`

 ## Installation